MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 #### Service release controls

 Your primary control for receiving service updates is the configuration of your release options.
-Although Microsoft provides you control over the cadence at which your users receive updates, these changes are deployed to our hyperscale cloud services (instead of to software installations that are running in your IT infrastructure).
+Although Microsoft provides you with control over the cadence at which your users receive updates, these changes are deployed to our hyperscale cloud services (instead of to software installations that are running in your IT infrastructure).
 It would be impractical for Microsoft to manage, update, and secure a global cloud with specific versions of our services running for specific tenants.
 This means that service changes give you less granularity of control over deployment than Microsoft 365 Apps do, because Microsoft 365 Apps have both release channels and various deployment tools available.

 You can configure release options in the Microsoft 365 admin portal as described in [Set up the release option in the admin center](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center).
 Navigate to the portal, and then select **Settings** \> **Org Settings** \> **Organizational Profile** \> **Release Preferences**.
 Figure 5 shows the configuration pane where you can select to have everyone on Standard Release, everyone on Targeted Release, or specific users on Targeted Release.